forrestbao/PythonClass/projects/project_3_caeser_cipher/README.md

 ## Step 5: Put things together

-Now put everything together in the right order and dependency to define an overall function called `crack` that takes one encrypted message as input and return the best decrypted message.
+Now put everything together in the right order and dependency to define an overall function called `crack` that takes

+a) one encrypted message, and
+b) the file path of the 10k common English words

+as the input and return the best decrypted message.

-Here is the pseudocode:
+Here is the pseudocode (add any intermediate steps if needed):

 ```
+load the list of legitmate English words
 best_score = 0
 best_shift = i
 for i from 0 to 25: